Fix & Identify Largest Contentful Paint (LCP) Issues

 Advanced: Optimizing LCP for Subsequent Navigations

-Fixing the initial LCP is crucial, but you can create a dramatically faster experience for users as they browse your site by optimizing for subsequent page loads.
+Fixing the initial LCP is important, but you can make browsing your site feel instant by optimizing for subsequent page loads.

 Ensure Pages are Eligible for the Back/Forward Cache (bfcache)